27 Epic Things to Do in Cabo San Lucas (and Beyond)

 Medano Beach in the early morning

-And lots of fun water activities like jet skiing and parasailing.
+You can also enjoy lots of fun water activities like jet skiing and parasailing.

-Tip: Medano Beach
+Tip: Enjoying Medano Beach

 The further you walk along Medano Beach away from town, the quieter it gets.